pbv-public/fastify-firestore-service/README.md

 You can export APIs in an OpenAPI schema from /[service]/docs/json, and use that with OpenAPI / Swagger SDK to generate SDKs in any supported languages.

-CAUTION: Swagger SDKs use postional arguments in all SDKs, maintaining backward compatibility will be challenging with vanilla SDK generators.
+CAUTION: Swagger SDKs use positional arguments in all SDKs, maintaining backward compatibility will be challenging with vanilla SDK generators.
 You may customize the generators to pass keyword arguments instead for languages that support it.